andreu-vall/advent-of-code-2022/README.md

 ## 03. Fortran
 FORmula TRANslation
-The first commercially available language and one of the first high level programming languages, still used today.
+The first commercially available language and one of the first high level programming languages, still used today for high performance computing.
 ```
 gfortran 03.f90
 ./a.out < inputs/03.txt